Iraqi Kurdistan conflict (2001–2003): 2003 invasion of Iraq

-After the invasion
+Aftermath

-After their defeat in Iraqi Kurdistan, Ansar al-Islam joined the Iraqi insurgency in Iraq.
-Several terrorist attacks in the Irbil area have been linked to Ansar al-Islam, including the Assassination of Franso Hariri, and the suicide bombing of the PUK and KDP headquarters in Irbil that killed 117 people.
+After their defeat in Iraqi Kurdistan, Ansar al-Islam joined the Iraqi insurgency.
+Several terrorist attacks in the Erbil area have been linked to Ansar al-Islam, including the assassination of Franso Hariri and the suicide bombing of the PUK and KDP headquarters in Erbil that killed 117 people.
 They also carried out the bombing of the Mount Lebanon Hotel in Baghdad on March 17, 2004.